-Less than 72 hours after mid-day's report on mystery murder, cops crack case, take four accused into custody
+Less than 72 hours after mid-day's report on the unfortunate woman whose headless torso was found in a Navi Mumbai nullah, cops crack case, take four accused into custody

 Siddesh and Priyanka Gurav on their wedding day

 The alleged killers of Priyanka Gurav have been caught.
 She is the unfortunate woman whose headless torso was found in a nullah just a few days ago, and whose identity was established only on Thursday based on the Ganesh-Om tattoo on her left shoulder, which her siblings recognised.
 It took the Navi Mumbai police less than 72 hours to zero in on the culprits - her husband Siddesh (25), his parents Manohar (50) and Madhuri Gurav (48), and friend Durgesh Patwa.

 The Navi Mumbai crime branch made headway in the case after getting specific information; officers picked up Patwa, a resident of Titwala working in a jewellery manufacturing unit, who cracked during interrogation and spilled the beans on the murder, naming everyone involved.